sankavi23/Git-and-GitHub/index.md

 ![Git](https://github.com/sankavi23/Git-and-GitHub/blob/gh-pages/Images/8ogqpfkvqqpyfbs3w6p7.png)

-**Git** is a [Version Control System](https://en.wikipedia.org/wiki/Version_control) for tracking changes to projects, usually for co-ordinating work among programmers collabrativelydeveloping source code during software development.
+**Git** is a [Version Control System](https://en.wikipedia.org/wiki/Version_control) for tracking changes to projects, usually for co-ordinating work among programmers collabratively developing source code during software development.

 ## **Why Git is needed?**
 Git is needed to ensure that there are no code conflicts between the developers when multiple developers are working on a same project parallel.